Omen-Systems/images/README.md

 # Omen Systems Images

-These are used internally by our dev teams for running differnt game servers
+These are used internally by our dev teams for running different game servers